 Talks will focus on advances in biostatistical methods and statistical programming techniques and their translation into addressing biomedical research questions.
 The seminars are open to all members of the Duke community, but primarily geared toward applied statistical researchers.

-Duke Research Week 2022
+Duke Research & Innovation Week 2023

 -